salma-emara/aps105-book/textbook/chapters/chapter08-dynamic-memory-allocation/why-how-dynamic-alloc.md

 For example, as you write a program to get the average grades of a number of students taking a course, you decide to allocate a large-sized array, say `int arr[10000];`.
 You thought to yourself, "the number of students will not be more than $10,000$."
 Later, your program was used for APS 105, where we have 441 students, then only the first 441 elements of the $10,000$ element array will be used.
 In this case, you allocated memory space that was wasted.
 The real-problem occurs if your program was used for a very large online class with $50,000$ students.
 Your array will not be able to hold the grades of more than $10,000$.

+## Different options when array size is unknown at compile-time

 If you do not know the size of the array when you write a program, you have the following options:

 1. **Fixed size array.** Allocate a fixed *very large-sized array*, for example, `int array[10000000]`.